 When it comes to layoffs and reductions in force, offboarding employees can be a challenge for even the most seasoned HR professional.
 It’s a stressful event for everyone involved.
-The good news is that outplacement services can make this delicate process a whole lot easier for both the HR leader responsible for holding the event and those being let go.
+The good news is that outplacement assistance services can make this delicate process a whole lot easier for both the HR leader responsible for holding the event and those being let go.

 But what is an outplacement program exactly?
 How does outplacement work?
 Where did it come from, and how are you supposed to know which provider to go with?

 These are all fantastic questions that deserve in-depth answers so that HR can make the right decision and help their staff members make a transition into a new, meaningful role without all of the stress that can come with a job search.

 In this guide, we will go over everything you could ever want to know about outplacement programs, starting with the very basics and working our way to the nitty-gritty.

 Let’s dive right in.